Igor-Schukin/opencl-test/README.md

    .\run.sh <example-name>
    ```
 1. After the example program is completed (`Bye` should appear on the screen), end it by pressing `Ctrl+C`
-1. The test results can be seen on the screen and in the `<example-name>.out` file
+1. The results can be seen on the screen and in the `<example-name>.out` file
    ```
    cat <example-name>.out
    ```